 “The one thing you don’t want to do is to make your child feel that being close and sharing affection with other people is not a good thing,” says Dolan-Del Vecchio.
 “You have to strike a balance.
 We have a society where there is too little contact.
 If we can help our kids to have stronger interpersonal connections, that’s very important.”

 The best tactic when a kid breaches a person’s boundaries is to show some good humor.
 This isn’t a time for yelling or shaming.
 It’s better for parents to pull a child back and remind them that they need to ask how another person would like to be greeted.
 But the same can be done for people who are greeting an overly affectionate child.
 It’s not inappropriate for a parent to ask a family member or friend to ask a child for a hug prior to scooping them up in their arms.

 “You’re teaching them in a way that doesn’t feel punitive, but just feels like physically imposing a more appropriate boundary,” Dolan-Del Vecchio explains.
 “You want to give that boundary in a firm way and teach them it’s about respect for the other person.”

 But it’s also important for parents of overly affectionate children to double down on stranger-danger awareness, particularly if they are often affectionate to strangers.
 Dolan-Del Vecchio notes that kids need to be taught the appropriate, anatomical words for their genitals and should be encouraged, regularly, to talk to parents if they are ever touched on their genitals by a stranger.

-That said, parents should stress out too much about an overly affectionate child.
-“Most kids will grow out of that sort of behavior,” he explains.
+That said, parents shouldn’t stress out too much about an overly affectionate child.
+“Most kids will grow out of that sort of behavior,” he says.
 “I wouldn’t get overly alarmed about it.”